beacon-biosignals/StableHashTraits.jl/README.md

 Your hash will be stable if the output for the given method remains the same: e.g. if `write` is the same for an object that uses `WriteHash`, its hash will be the same; if the fields are the same for `StructHash`, the hash will be the same; etc...

+Missing from the above list is one final, advanced, trait: `HashAndContext` which can be used to change the context within the scope of a given object.
+You can learn more about contexts below.

 <!-- END_HASH_TRAITS -->